Entropy of activation: Importance

+In these equations e is the base of natural logarithms, h is the Planck constant, k_{B} is the Boltzmann constant and T the absolute temperature.
+R′ is the ideal gas constant.
+The factor is needed because of the pressure dependence of the reaction rate.
+R′ = 8.3145×10^−2 (bar·L)/(mol·K).

 The value of ΔS^{‡} provides clues about the molecularity of the rate determining step in a reaction, i.e. the number of molecules that enter this step.
 Positive values suggest that entropy increases upon achieving the transition state, which often indicates a dissociative mechanism in which the activated complex is loosely bound and about to dissociate.
 Negative values for ΔS^{‡} indicate that entropy decreases on forming the transition state, which often indicates an associative mechanism in which two reaction partners form a single activated complex.